 One of the most famous Irish pottery brands is Belleek.
-Established more than 160 years ago in County Fermanagh, Belleek produce the finest china and pottery including tableware, homeware and other gifts.
-Each piece is handmade and handcrafted with skill and craftsmanship handed down through generations.
+Established more than 160 years ago in County Fermanagh, Belleek produces the finest china and pottery including tableware, homeware, and other gifts.
+Each piece is handmade with skill and craftsmanship handed down through generations.

-Belleek Pottery also has a visitor centre which runs tours of the facility.
+Belleek Pottery also has a visitor centre that runs tours of the facility.

 If you’d like to purchase some Belleek Pottery online, check out the range on Amazon here.